International Concrete Abstracts Portal

 Abstract:

-Engineered cementitious composites (ECC), a prominent innovation in the realm of concrete materials in recent years, contain a substantial amount of cement in their composition, thereby resulting in a significant environmental impact.
+Engineered cementitious composite (ECC), a prominent innovation in the realm of concrete materials in recent years, contains a substantial amount of cement in its composition, thereby resulting in a significant environmental impact.
 To enhance the environmental sustainability of ECC, it is plausible to substitute a large portion of cement in the composition with fly ash, a by-product of coal-fired power plants.
-In recent years, there has been increased research in ECC containing high-volume fly ash (HVFA) binders and its wider application in construction practices.
-In this particular context, it becomes imperative to review the role of the HVFA binder in ECC.
-This review first examines the effects of incorporating an HVFA binder in ECC on fiber dispersion and fiber/matrix interface behavior.
-Additionally, mechanical properties, including the compressive strength, tensile behavior, and cracking behavior under loading, as well as durability performances of HVFA-based ECC under various exposure conditions, are explored.
-At last, the review summarizes the research needs pertaining to HVFA-based ECC, providing valuable guidance for future endeavors in this field.
+Recent years have seen increased research in ECC containing high-volume fly ash (HVFA) binder and its wider application in construction practices.
+In this particular context, it becomes imperative to review the role of HVFA binder in ECC.
+This review first examines the effects of incorporating HVFA binder in ECC on the fiber dispersion and fiber-matrix interface behavior.
+Additionally, mechanical properties, including compressive strength, tensile behavior, and cracking behavior under loading, as well as durability performances of HVFA-based ECC under various exposure conditions, are explored.
+Last, this review summarizes the research needs pertaining to HVFA-based ECC, proving valuable guidance for future endeavors in this field.

 DOI: